 BCG is headquartered in Boston, with over 70 offices and 4,500 employees.
 They do work similar to McKinsey and Bain and are known for having an approach that's slightly more academic, emphasizing thought leadership more than the other two.

 3) Bain & Company

 Bain is the final member of the MBB (McKinsey-BCG-Bain) prestige trio and it competes for the similar work from Corporate boards.
 Headquartered in Boston, with 5,000 employees, their number one priority is client financial results.

 Strategy& was formed when Booz & Company joined the PwC network of firms.
-Booz & Company was formerly known as Booz Allen Hamilton, but separated to become independent of the US government practices that previously dominated Booz Allen Hamilton.
+Booz & Company was formerly known as Booz Allen Hamilton, but separated to take on commercial business and become independent of the US government practices that previously dominated Booz Allen Hamilton.
 Strategy& is headquartered in New York with over 3,000 employees spread across 61 offices.

 5) Monitor Group